Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Thrust Bearing Assembly

-Thrust bearing assembly resists the axial forces acting on the screw which is brought by the die head pressure.
-Hence, the actual force is determined by the die head pressure.
-The load is calculated by multiplying the screw’s cross-sectional area with the die head pressure.
+The thrust bearing assembly resists the axial forces exerted on the screw due to the die head pressure.
+The actual force is determined by the die head pressure, with the load calculated by multiplying the screw's cross-sectional area by the die head pressure.

 There are various types of thrust bearings like ball thrust bearings, cylindrical roller thrust bearings, spherical roller thrust bearings, tapered roller thrust bearings, etc. Each type has its advantages and disadvantages.